KStateMachine/kstatemachine/docs/pages/states/states.md

 state().onEntry(once = true) { /* ... */ }
 ```

-> [!NOTE]
+{: .note }
-> It is safe to add and remove listeners from any machine callbacks, library protects its internal loops from such
+It is safe to add and remove listeners from any machine callbacks, library protects its internal loops from such
-> modifications.
+modifications.

 ## Listen group of states